matrix-org/matrix-spec-proposals/specification/modules/dm.rst

 A room may not necessarily be considered 'direct' by all members of the room, but a signalling mechanism exists to propagate the information of whether a chat is 'direct' to an invitee.
-The invitee's client may use this flag to automatically mark the room as a direct message but this is not required: it may for example, prompt the user, ignore the flag altogether.

 Events
 ------